turingschool/curriculum/source/projects/jsblogger.markdown

 rails console
 ```

 You'll then just get back a prompt of `>>`.
 You're now inside an `irb` interpreter with full access to your application.
-Let's try some experiments...enter each of these commands one at a time and observe the results:
+Let's try some experiments.
+Enter each of these commands one at a time and observe the results:

 ```plain
 puts Time.now